 Flyway scale conservation – from Suffolk to Senegal

-Turtle doves spend just a third of the year on their breeding grounds in Europe and spend the winter on their non-breeding grounds in sub-Saharan West Africa.
+Turtle Doves spend around one third of the year on their breeding grounds in Europe.
+The rest of their year is spent on migration or on their wintering grounds in sub-Saharan West Africa.

 Read more